Luis Palomino: Championship Fighting Alliance

-Palomino signed with local promotion Championship Fighting Alliance.
-Palomino made his CFA debut on May 6, 2012, in Miami, Florida against Peter Grimes for the inaugural CFA Featherweight championship at CFA's inaugural event: "CFA: The Title".
+Palomino signed with local promotion Championship Fighting Alliance and made his CFA debut on May 6, 2011, in Miami, Florida against Peter Grimes for the inaugural CFA Featherweight championship at CFA's inaugural event: "CFA: The Title".
 Palomino defeated Grimes by submission due to an armbar at the 4:59 minute mark of the fourth round.

 Palomino returned at "CFA 04: Izquierdo vs. Cenoble" on December 17, 2011, in Coral Gables, Florida against journeyman Charles Bennett.
 Palomino ultimately knocked Bennett out at 3:59 of the first round.
-Palomino became only the second man to knock Bennet out.
+Palomino became only the second man to knock Bennett out.

 Palomino was scheduled to fight former Maximum Fighting Championship Lightweight Champion Antonio McKee at "CFA 06" on April 13, 2012, in Coral Gables, Florida.
 McKee was forced off the card due to an injury and was replaced by James Warfield.
 The fight was originally scheduled for the CFA Lightweight Championship.
-However, Warfield did not make the required weight of 155 pounds.
+However, Warfield did not meet the required weight limit of 155 pounds.
 This caused the fight to be downgraded to a non-title fight.
 Warfield knocked Palomino down in the first round, but Palomino was able to recover and won by a unanimous decision.

 Palomino next faced "2x Hero's" Grand Prix winner and Strikeforce veteran, Gesias Cavalcante at "CFA 07: Never Give Up" on June 30, 2012, in Coral Gables, Florida.
-Palomino became the first man to ever finish Cavalcante, and he did so via third-round knockout.
+Palomino became the first man to ever knock out Cavalcante, doing so in the third round.

-Palomino returned to action at CFA 09 on January 19, 2013, when he faced PRIDE veteran Luiz Firmino for the CFA Lightweight Championship, Palomino lost the fight with a unanimous decision.
+At the CFA 09 on January 19, 2013, Palomino faced PRIDE veteran Luiz Firmino for the CFA Lightweight Championship.
+Palomino lost the fight with a unanimous decision.

-Palomino came back from his previous defeat on May 24, 2013, at CFA 11 by knocking out Robert Washington in the first round.
+At the CFA 11 on May 24, 2013, Palamino fought against Robert Washington and knocked him out in the first round.

-Palomino faced The Ultimate Fighter 8 winner Efrain Escudero at CFA 12 on October 12, 2013.
-He lost the bout via unanimous decision.
+Palomino faced The Ultimate Fighter 8 winner Efraín Escudero at CFA 12 on October 12, 2013.
+He lost the fight via unanimous decision.